 Students may extend the MFA to complete concentrations in teaching, translation or publishing.
 With the consent of the program director, students may enroll in concentrations concurrently with the two-year MFA.
 Concentrations are also open to writers who have completed an MFA in Creative Writing or equivalent work.

-The Concentration in Translation and Issues of a Global Writing Community is a one-semester experience in reading, translating, adapting, and creating work in the environment of a global community of writers.
+The Concentration in Translation is a one-semester experience in reading, translating, adapting, and creating work in the environment of a global community of writers.
 Working with a published literary translator, students focus on topics such as methods of reading literatures; methods of translation; textual, visual, genre-and-gender-specific approaches to translation and adaptation; impact of place on writers and their work; art and activism; narrative voice and culture; indigenous storytelling; marginality, canonical power and the 21st century writer; spoken and written words; and folklore and oral traditions.
-Prerequisite seminars in translation and adaptation topics must be completed during summer residencies.
+Prerequisite seminars in translation topics must be completed during summer residencies.